 Interest Rates / Annual Percentage Rate (APR): 391% to 1000%

 Loan Repayment Period: two to four weeks

-Payday loans, cash advances, and short-term loans are always an option when you have bad credit as many store-front and online lenders don’t even bother to check your credit score.
+Payday loans, cash advances, and short-term loans are always an option when you have bad credit as many store-front and online lenders don’t even bother to check your credit score and have a very quick application process and quick loan approvals.
 However, it is important to know what you are getting into before taking one out as they can be dangerous.
-Carrying astronomical interest rates, payday loans are often paid back in a lump sum on your next payday (thus the name).
+Carrying astronomically high interest rates, payday loans are often paid back in a lump sum on your next payday (thus the name).
 Online payday lenders can take money directly from your bank account on your payday.
 Typically, these loans are smaller in nature and a better fit to cover small emergency costs that come up like a fender bender or unexpected medical bills.

 Life happens and sometimes you won’t be able to make a payment as scheduled.
 It isn’t the end of the world, but it is important to understand what might happen.
 The first thing you might see is damage to your credit; if you are borrowing from a lender who reports to the credit bureaus they will report your loan as in default.
 Depending on the type of loan (like a payday loan or cash advance) and who your lender is they may report this on the first missed payment or after multiple—it’s worth understanding your lender’s default rules before you take a loan out.

 Beyond damage to your credit, lenders may take alternative actions against you to recoup their debt.
 Most commonly, they will sell your debt to a collections agency which will then become the entity you are responsible for making your payments to.
 In more extreme cases, a lender may pursue a lawsuit against you in an attempt to garnish your wages.
 If you encounter such legal action we recommend reaching out to a qualified legal expert in your area to better understand the steps you need to take.